 Whether you see it as a threat or an opportunity, MRO procurement is changing, and success for your organisation will depend on how it adapts

 Virtually every organisation in every industry in the UK is facing change over the next five to 10 years.
-Whether that change comes from new technology, disruptive competitors or external economic or political factors such as Brexit, it has never been more important to have a clear vision for the future.
+Whether that change comes from new technology, disruptive competitors or external economic or political factors such as the ongoing effects of Brexit or the coronavirus pandemic, it has never been more important to have a clear vision for the future.

 This forward-looking approach also needs to apply below the boardroom level and for those in involved in the maintenance, repairs and operations (MRO) procurement process there is an urgent need to face up to change and look to prosper.

-“People are naturally nervous of change,” says Mike England, President EMEA, RS.
+“People are naturally nervous of change,” says Peter Malpas, President for EMEA at RS Components.
 “Technology is moving very quickly, which makes it hard to have a definitive plan for the next five years – organisations need to be flexible.”

 This suggests that there is a lot to do for UK organisations to truly embrace change in their MRO strategy, but also points to opportunities to reduce costs for the most forward-thinking companies.
 “Change driven by technological advances is inevitable,” says Helen Alder, Head of Knowledge at CIPS.
 “The pace is picking up rapidly and any business that doesn’t adapt will struggle to survive.